Documentation / Web performance testing in practice

 But look at the standard deviation.
 You can see that the max difference is now higher, but in general it looks like the deviation is lower.
 Higher stddev

-Before you start to run your tests, there are a couple of things you can do to tune your instance before you start to run your tests.
-It depends on the OS you are using but it general you should only run security updates automatically.
+Before you start to run your tests, there are a couple of things you can do to tune your instance.
+It depends on the OS you are using but in general you should only run security updates automatically.
 For example, running on Ubuntu you can make sure you run unattended upgrade automatically.

 Another good thing is to make sure you monitor your server to keep track of memory, disk and CPU usage.
 That can help you find reasons why performance metrics are unstable.

-Running on bare metal servers helps you to avoid the noisy neighbour effect.
-However it doesn’t automatically fixes your problem.
+Running on bare metal servers helps you avoid the noisy neighbour effect.
+However, it doesn't automatically fix your problem.
 You still need to configure/tune your OS to get stable metrics.
-There’s a couple of things you need to do:
+There are a couple of things you need to do:

 Pin the CPU governor

-Install sudo apt-get install cpufrequtils and checkout the help page.
-The key is to pin the min and the max frequence to be the same.
+Install sudo apt-get install cpufrequtils and check out the help page.
+The key is to pin the min and max frequency to be the same.

-Say that the max frequency for your server is 4.00 GHz you want to pin it to use 2.00 GHz (in practice you want to match the frequency with what your users have and you can do that with the CPU benchmark).
-They you use the cpufreq-set command.
+Say that the max frequency for your server is 4.00 GHz and you want to pin it to use 2.00 GHz (in practice you want to match the frequency to what your users have, and you can do that with the CPU benchmark).
+Then you use the cpufreq-set command.

 cpufreq-set -d 2.00Ghz -u 2.00Ghz -g performance